Gabrieal4Real/Gabrieals-Gym-Tracker/README.md

 4. **Run the app:**
    - For Android: Use Android Studio’s device manager.
    - For iOS: Open the project in Xcode via the generated `.xcworkspace`.
-   - For Desktop: Run the Compose Desktop target.

 ## Tech Stack